ostdotcom/website-docupony/platform/sdk/docs/mobile-wallet-sdks/android/latest/interfaces.md

 ### 4. getPin
-This function will be called by wallet SDK when it needs to get the PIN from the `app` user to authenticate any authorised action.
+This function will be called by Wallet SDK when it needs to get the PIN from the `app` user to authenticate any authorised action.
 <br>**Expected Function Definition:** Developers of client company are expected to launch their user interface to get the PIN from the user and pass back this PIN to SDK by calling **ostPinAcceptInterface.pinEntered()**

 ```